Skip to content

 Note

-Since the context is shared among most of all applications, its structure must be carefully designed and well documented.
+Since the context is often shared across many applications, its structure should be carefully designed and well-documented.

-Our initial podinfo package did not account for the context concept.
-Here is an updated version:
+Our initial podinfo package did not utilize the context.
+Here is an updated version that does:

 podinfo-p02.yaml